 Mobile Event Tent (MET)

 Its mobility means that it can visit places across the city to broaden participation in cultural activities.
-It is an important piece of community cultural infrastructure that is playing a key role in continuing the provision of cultural events and attractions in the city for future years.
+It moves beyond the confines of the city centre, venturing into neighbourhoods where cultural opportunities are low.
+By bringing the arts directly to communities of economic disadvantage, the MET ensures that everyone has a chance to participate, learn, develop skills, and be inspired.
 All its components pack down into four shipping containers which are then transported to its next site ready to pop up again.
-So far it has visited two sites in Preston and new ones are planned for the future.

 Artist: Research Design, Jenny Steele, Gavin Renshaw, Professor Charles Quick